bitabase-old/bitabase-documentation/docs/api/collections.md

     "password": ["required", "string"],
     "email": ["required", "array"]
   },

-  // These will be run on each record before presenting back to the client
-  // Each transducer must return an object, or call reject.
   "transducers": [
     "{...body password: hash(body.password)}",
     "method === \"delete\" ? reject(401 \"you are not allowed to delete people\") : body", ],

-  // These will be run on each record before presenting back to the client "presenters": [
+  "presenters": [
     "{...record fullname: concat(record.firstName \" \" record.lastName)}"
   ],
   "statistics": {
     "total_reads": 0,
     "total_space": 0,